Inventory plugins allow users to point at data sources to compile the inventory of hosts that Ansible uses to target tasks, either via the

 # demo.aws_ec2.yml plugin: aws_ec2 cache: yes cache_plugin: jsonfile cache_timeout: 7200 cache_connection: /tmp/aws_inventory cache_prefix: aws_ec2

 Here is an example of setting inventory caching with some fact caching defaults for the cache plugin used and the timeout in an

 [defaults] fact_caching = jsonfile fact_caching_connection = /tmp/ansible_facts cache_timeout = 3600 [inventory] cache = yes cache_connection = /tmp/ansible_inventory

-Besides cache plugins shipped with Ansible, cache plugins eligible for caching inventory can also reside in a custom cache plugin path.
-Cache plugins in collections are not supported yet for inventory.
+Besides cache plugins shipped with Ansible, cache plugins eligible for caching inventory can also reside in a custom cache plugin path or in a collection.
+Use FQCN if the cache plugin is in a collection.

 You can use